sharpstone/heroku-bouncer/README.md

 # Heroku Bouncer

-Heroku Bounder is a Rack middleware (implemented in Sinatra) that requires Heroku OAuth on all requests.
+Heroku Bouncer is a Rack middleware (implemented in Sinatra) that requires Heroku OAuth on all requests.

 ## Use

+1. Create your OAuth client using `/auth/heroku/callback` as your callback endpoint:

+    ```sh
+    heroku clients:create likeaboss https://likeaboss.herokuapp.com/auth/heroku/callback
+    ```

-1. Set `HEROKU_ID` and `HEROKU_SECRET` in your environment.
+2. Set `HEROKU_ID` and `HEROKU_SECRET` in your environment.
-2. Use the middleware:
+3. Use the middleware:

     ```ruby
     require 'heroku/bouncer'